HexHive/OSTEP-slides/32-filesystem.md

 # Purpose of a file system (1/2)

-* Given: set of persistent blocks
+* Given: set of persistent blocks from a storage device
 * Goal: manage these blocks efficiently.
 How?
     * Who has access?
     * What about initialization / bootstrapping?